A functional, sturdy, and comfy everyday carry backpack with old school style and new school updates

 - Packing the backpack to efficiently use the side access zipper takes some practice

-Verdict of this REI Ruckpack 28 Review: Highly recommended
+Verdict on this REI Ruckpack 28 Review: Highly recommended

-This bag is not only an excellent value for the price (~$100) in general but in my opinion is one of the best EDC backpack options in the price category.
+This bag is not only an excellent value for the price (~$100) in general but in my opinion is the best backpack under $100 that I’ve ever owned.
 Expect great use on the trail and off the trail for several years to come.
 I highly recommend this bag.

 Full REI Ruckpack 28 Review